By Heather Rhoades

 What is Bolting?

 But, while plants do not “run away” physically, their growth may run away rapidly, and this is basically what this phrase means in the gardening world.
-Plants, mostly vegetable or herbs, are said to bolt when there growth goes rapidly from being mostly leaf based to being mostly flower and seed based.
+Plants, mostly vegetable or herbs, are said to bolt when their growth goes rapidly from being mostly leaf based to being mostly flower and seed based.

 Why Do Plants Bolt?